-If you would like to lodge an objection because of the ranking number that you have been given, you may do this via the Complaints Office within six weeks of receiving your ranking number.
+If you would like to object because of the ranking number that you have been given, you may do this via the Complaints Office within six weeks of receiving your ranking number.

-If you have enroled in two Numerus Fixus programmes and you have been offered two places, you will need to accept one and decline the other within two weeks.
+If you have applied for two numerus fixus programmes and you have been offered two places, you will need to accept one and decline the other within two weeks.
 If you accept the last place that was offered, the first place that you accepted will automatically be forfeited.
-If you would still like to take the study programme that you were first offered, you will then need to cancel your enrolment request for the study programme that you were subsequently offered.
+If you would still like to attend the study programme that you were first offered, you will then need to cancel your enrolment application for the study programme that you were subsequently offered.

 For example: suppose that you apply for programmes A and B. You are informed in April that you have been offered a place on programme A, and you accept this place within two weeks.
 In July, you are subsequently informed that you have also been accepted into programme B. If you accept your place on programme B within two weeks, your place on programme A will automatically be forfeited.
-You will then need to cancel your enrolment request for programme B in Studielink.
-After all, you can only take one Numerus Fixus programme.
+Do you still wish to continue with programme A?
+You will then need to cancel your enrolment application for programme B in Studielink.
+After all, you can only attend one Numerus Fixus programme.

 Finalise your enrolment

-Once you have accepted your place, you can enrol for the programme.
+Once you have accepted your place, you can go to the enrolment procedure and follow the steps to enrol.
 Make sure to complete your enrolment before 31 July.
-Please note that non-EEA students should send in additional mathematics or English certificates (if applicable) before 1 June in view of their visa/residence permit application.
-Just like EEA students, non-EEA students have until 31 July to send in their diploma.
+Please note that non-EEA students should send in additional mathematics or English certificates (if applicable) before 1 June given their visa/residence permit application.
+Just like EEA students, non-EEA students have until 31 July to send in their diplomas.